Summary

 Service and maintenance | Cost | Score |

-The Hyundai Ioniq 6 should be reasonably inexpensive to run, certainly compared to a similarly sized petrol or diesel car.
+The Hyundai Ioniq 6 should be a very cost-effective car to run compared to a similarly sized petrol or diesel car.

 Electrical efficiency (the EV equivalent of miles per gallon for a petrol or diesel car) is better than average, which helps to give the Ioniq 6 an official battery range of more than 300 miles in all versions.